 TUFLOW FV applies a 'higher order' vertical concentration profile for suspended sediment.
 A bug where the 'higher order' profile was applied to dry cells (cell water depth is smaller than hwet) has been fixed.
-This issue was known to cause significantly high deposition rate at the dry cells that could lead to model instability.
+This issue was known to cause high deposition rates in dry cells and could lead to model instability.